-MACH 33: The Festival of New Science-Driven Plays at Caltech is a project of Theater Arts at Caltech.
+MACH 33: The Festival of New Science-Driven Plays at Caltech is a project of Caltech Theater.
 Under the direction of Brian Brophy, MACH 33 has grown out of a passion for bringing together science and art at Caltech.

-Since 2007, Theater Arts at Caltech has helped develop exciting new plays such as God Particle Complex by Chris Bell and Josh Zeller, Mate by Lolly Ward, Tesla by Dan Duling, Out of Orbit by Jennifer Maisel, The Washing of the Water by Marcus Renner, and the trilogy of plays by George Morgan: Rocket Girl, Pasadena Babalon, and Capture the Sun.
+Since 2007, Caltech Theater has helped develop exciting new plays such as God Particle Complex by Chris Bell and Josh Zeller, Mate by Lolly Ward, Tesla by Dan Duling, Out of Orbit by Jennifer Maisel, The Washing of the Water by Marcus Renner, and the trilogy of plays by George Morgan: Rocket Girl, Pasadena Babalon, and Capture the Sun.

 Arden Thomas serves as the Associate Artistic Director of MACH 33.
 Brian Brophy, Head of Caltech Theater, is the Artistic Director.